 This is an issue with any type of unheated waterer, unfortunately, so take care that your waterer does not freeze solid, as damage could result to the nipples (and your chickens will get thirsty!).

-Our best advice is to: 1) Fill your waterer with warm water when you set it out.
+If you prefer to go the "unplugged" route, our best advice is to: 1) Fill your waterer with warm water when you set it out.
 The thing you often hear about warm water freezing faster than cold water is baloney, by the way.
 2) Bring the waterer inside your home on freezing nights and back out in the morning.
 3) Have multiple waterers so that you can alternate should one start to freeze.

 Do I have to hook the waterer up to a hose or pressure regulator?